 Luckily for us, the Internet loves them too.
 So, how do you make the most of their 'shareability'?

 Shareable images are much more than photographs.
 Photographs can be powerful.
 Smart phones have made instant photography affordable and accessible.
-But, don’t feel you always have to pay for stock photos or take your own.
-They are just one of the many ways you can add visuals to your blog posts.
+But, photos are just one of the many ways you can add visuals to your blog posts.

-Apps like WordSwag, Over and After Photos mean you can make them on your phone in minutes.
+Apps like WordSwag, Over and Adobe Spark Post mean you can make them on your phone in minutes.
 If you use graphic design software such as Photoshop or Illustrator, you can create exactly what you need, tailored to match your brand, and keep it in an quick-to-update template.

 Quotes are a great opportunity to add branded, shareable images to your collection.
 Whichever tools you use, make sure you are consistent with your signature style.

-If you are already creating them for social media, you have a highly shareable asset on your hands.
+If you're creating them for social media, you have a highly shareable asset on your hands.
 Don’t forget to repurpose them into appropriate blog posts, or use them on other social networks.

 2. Screen grabs

 A quick, easy and cheap way to create blog images.
-They are great for capturing customer reviews and feedback on social media, or demonstrating a step-by-step tutorial.
+They're great for capturing customer reviews and feedback on social media, or demonstrating a step-by-step tutorial.

-On a PC: use the Snipping Tool for a precise area.
-For the full screen, click the Windows Logo+PrtScn button (this is saved to your Pictures/Screenshots folder).
-To capture just the window you are using, click Alt+PrtScn (this copies it to the clipboard, so you will then need to paste it to use it).
+- To capture just the window you are using, click Alt+PrtScn.
+This copies it to the clipboard, so you will then need to paste it to use it.